 This probiotic contains 7 billion colony forming units of L. Reuteri, which has been proven in studies to significantly improve digestive health and improve symptoms of people who suffer from irritable bowel syndrome.

-This one has less reviews, but overall the they are quite positive
+This probiotic has fewer reviews, but overall they are quite positive.

 Are there any side effects to taking probiotic supplements?

 As with supplement or medication, there is always a risk of side effects.
 Probiotic bacteria like the ones in these supplements have been shown to be safe for human use.

 The most common side effects might be a change in bowel habits or movements and things will normalize over time.

 If you have any concerns about taking a probiotic, speak with your doctor.